 Key takeaways

-- The map pack is decided mostly by profile, proximity, and reviews.
+- The map pack is decided mostly by profile, proximity, and reviews — in that order of your control.

-- Optimize your Google Business Profile first — it is the biggest lever.
+- Optimize your Google Business Profile first — primary category, every service, service-area towns, real photos.

-- Recent, replied-to reviews and consistent citations build prominence.
+- Recent, replied-to reviews and consistent citations build prominence; set your review goal by checking the actual counts of the current top-3 results.

-- A fast, schema-rich, page-per-town website widens your reach.
+- A fast, schema-rich, page-per-town website widens your reach beyond your GBP pin.

 Common questions